Are you a tourism professional seeking great gastronomic experiences for your clients?

 These experiences allow travellers to understand how landscape, culture, and cuisine intertwine.

-A journey to Kea is not about ticking off attractions — it is about slowing down and connecting with a place where traditions remain alive.
-Through carefully curated Kea food tours, visitors step into kitchens, farms, and festivals that reveal the island’s true character.
+A journey is not about ticking off attractions — it is about slowing down and connecting with a place where traditions remain alive.
+Through carefully curated food tours, visitors step into kitchens, farms, and festivals that reveal the island’s true character.

 From tasting artisan cheeses and honey to learning age-old recipes and dancing to the rhythm of the tsabouna, every moment becomes part of a deeper cultural encounter.